zed-industries/zed/docs/src/languages/typescript.md

 ## Large projects

 `vtsls` may run out of memory on very large projects.
-We default the limit to 8092 (8 GiB) vs the default of 3072 but this may not be sufficient for you:
+We default the limit to 8092 (8 GiB) vs. the default of 3072 but this may not be sufficient for you:

 ```json
 {